Rivera-ai/VideoAutoEncoder/README.md

 # It is a small experiment to create an efficient Video Autoencoder for graphics with little VRAM memory and possible use in the [Prometheus](https://github.com/Rivera-ai/Prometheus) model

+## The new ```AdaptiveEfficientVideoAutoencoder``` offers a new Video AutoEncoder that can have different qualities or durations, right now tests and improvements are being done on this auto encoder, we have noticed that it takes a long time to learn to rebuild depending on the quality and duration

+## All information regarding VideoAutoEncoder usage and training is in the ```Test``` folder

 ## Memory usage in the first version 0.1.0

 ### RAM